departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 <code>GET /fixed-penalty-notices</code>

 Retrieves a list of FPNs that have been added to any works record.
-FPNs are issued via the work API.
+The <code>POST works/{workReferenceNumber}/fixed-penalty-notices</code> endpoint which can be used to issue an FPN is part of the Work API.
 FPNs can be filtered by status.
 Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
 {: .govuk-body}

 #### Get reinstatements